-Observed agent ID Reporting reference date Contract identifier Instrument identifier Outstanding nominal amount Transferred amount 1.
+Observed agent ID Reporting reference Contract identifier Instrument identifier Outstanding nominal Transferred amount date amount Ī 1.
 Bank#B 31-12-2018 Con#7 Ins#3 100000 100000

 Please note that at the moment of sale, BUYER#T acquires the ownership of the instrument and assumes the roles of creditor and servicer while Bank#B ceases to act as creditor.